 Though some of the signatory nations had previously made claims on the land in Antarctica, the Treaty makes it impossible for any of these claims to be recognised, and instead Antarctica is a region which belongs to none but is for the furtherment of scientific knowledge for all.
-As we approach the 60th anniversary of the signing of the Antarctic Treaty, let us look back at the legacy of three men from Cork who aided in the discovery and exploration of the vast Antarctic region.
+The Irish played a significant role in developing our early knowledge of Antarctica.
+Let us look back at the legacy of three men from Cork who aided in the discovery and exploration of the vast Antarctic region.

 Edward Bransfield was born in 1785 in the village of Ballinacurra in County Cork.
 Born into a well-respected family, Edward was denied access to an education as the Penal Laws were in effect in Ireland at the time.
 At the age of 18, Edward began his career in the Royal Navy.
 There are some sources that claim that he was taken against his and his father’s will in an act of impressment wherein young men were forced into military service.
 Regardless of how his naval career began, Edward soon proved his worth as an accomplished seaman.
 He served on a number of gun ships and eventually earned the title of Master of his own ship.